codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_faq.md

                         </div>
                         <div id="collapseSixteen" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
 The Expected Hash listed on an individual challenge page is the sha1 hash of the expected output from the example data given.
 If you hash your test answer, it should match the hash given.
-Keep in mind that things like leading and trailing spaces/newlines (very beginning and very end) won't really matter as your output as well as the expected output are passed through python's .strip() function.
+Keep in mind that things like leading and trailing spaces/newlines (very beginning and very end) won't really matter as your output as well as the expected output are passed through python's .strip() function.</br></br>
 Try this handy one liner to see if your hashes match the hash on the challenge page.
 {% highlight bash %}
 $ ./solve.py input_data1.txt | python -c "import sys,hashlib; print(hashlib.sha1(sys.stdin.read().strip()).hexdigest())"